 E-mail Mr. O'Donovan

 I joined St. Nick's in 2009 when our family moved to Evanston.
 My wife, Ellen, and I searched for a spiritual home that was welcoming, diverse, and committed to social justice, and I'm grateful to be inspired toward these ideals every weekend.
 I've served the parish as a Eucharistic Minister, Nursery Volunteer, and Lector at 9 A.M.
 Mass, and at other seasonal events (Christmas Tree Sale, Holy Thursday foot washing, Rummage Sale).
 This is my first year on the Pastoral Council.
 At Nick's, I leave Mass filled with gratitude for fellow parishioners whose stories, struggles, and compassion inspire me to greater participation and service.
 During the week, I teach English at New Trier High School.
-I live in south Evanston with my wife Ellen (a social worker at Evanston Hospital), and two sons, Ian (an 8th grader at Nichols Middle School) and Zack (a 5th grader at Washington Elementary).
+I live in south Evanston with my wife Ellen (a social worker at Evanston Hospital), and two sons, Ian (a sophomore at ETHS) and Zack (an 8th grader at Nichols Middle School).

 E-mail Ms. Smith